Unkown2012/DexSerializer2/README.md

 Note that there are little to no comments since I didn't intend to release to public.

+It would be nice if executors supported this fully so in the event The Augur rises to power once again, that more accurate saves of ServerScriptService and ServerStorage can be done on today's top games

 ## How to Use
 Assuming you are using it as a module